cisagov/ScubaGear/baselines/aad.md

 4. Review the score for the action named **Use least privileged administrative roles.**

 5. Review the **current score** value and compare it to the **max score**.
 If the current score is not the maximum value and the status is not **Completed**, you must perform the improvement actions.
 If that is the case, follow the detailed action steps and check the score again after 48 hours to ensure compliance.

 #### MS.AAD.7.3v1 instructions:
-Performing a manual review of highly privileged users to determine which ones are not cloud-only is labor intensive; we recommend running the ScubaGear tool instead.
+Performing a manual review of highly privileged users per the instructions below to determine which ones are not cloud-only is labor intensive; we recommend running the ScubaGear tool instead.
 ScubaGear will provide a list of the highly privileged users that are not cloud-only.

 1. Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.